 Scleroderma is a rare disease of the connective tissue.
 It can cause the tissue in skin, joints, and internal organs to thicken and stiffen.
-There are three major forms of the disease:
+While there's no cure for this autoimmune disorder, experts at UVA Health can design a treatment plan to help relieve your symptoms.

 - Aspirin or nonsteroidal anti-inflammatory drugs (NSAIDs)